Table of content

 If you’re just discovering the world of IPs and want to know your IP address, you can check it out on our What's my IP address? page.

+When you connect to a website or online service, your device does a little dance with a server.
+It’s called a handshake, and it’s what allows you to access anything online.
+During this handshake, your device gives up its IP address.
 It’s like shaking someone’s hand in real life – you usually introduce yourself during this process.
-The difference is that your IP address might not include your name or an exact location/home address, but it does show your approximate location.
+The difference is that your IP address might not include your name or an exact location/home address, but it does show your approximate whereabouts.
 So, whenever you log into Instagram, the device that you’re connecting with will tell Instagram what its IP address is.

 "The IP address you are using has been flagged as an open proxy.
 If you believe this to be incorrect, please visit https://help.instagram.com/".

 But not everything is lost and you can get your account back – keep reading!

 Hey, stuff happens, but the main thing is to follow terms & conditions, even if you’re just checking the box during registration.
 But if you haven’t done anything to get banned, here are some tips to keep you in the clear on Instagram.

 Using a proxy means your device first connects to an intermediary server, then it acts as a middleman between you and the internet.
 The proxy doesn’t show any information related to your IP address or the fact that you’re connecting via proxy.
 And that’s the top secret!
 Besides, Smartproxy has even several hot options that would help forget those IP bans forever: